The 3D printing revolution

 Customer Andreas Kroker looks at a 3D-printed figure of himself at the Twinkind 3D printing studio in Berlin, December 13, 2013.
 REUTERS/Thomas Peter

-A spine model implanted with a 3D-printed artificial axis is displayed at Peking University Third Hospital in Beijing, August 14, 2014.
-REUTERS/Jason Lee

-An example made by the Shapeways 3D printing company is seen at their office in Queens, New York, September 17, 2014.
-REUTERS/Shannon Stapleton
+Vanessa Palsenbarg, Corporate Communications Specialist at Belgian company Materialise, the biggest 3D printer in Europe, shows a 3D model called Burn Mask, a customized mask for facial scar management at the company's headquarters in Leuven January...more

-A 3D vase called The Hidd, designed by Dan Yeffetlamp is seen at the Belgian company Materialise, in Leuven, January 24, 2013.
+A 3D object called the Quin.MGX is seen at the Belgian company Materialise, the biggest 3D printer in Europe, in Leuven January 24, 2013.
 REUTERS/Yves Herman

-A microscopic photo shows a human figure created by a D printing technique for nano structures.
-REUTERS/Vienna University of Technology

-A chocolate bear printed with a 3D food printer of the company XYZprinting at the IFA Electronics show in Berlin, September 2, 2015.
-REUTERS/Axel Schmidt
+A 3D vase called The Hidd, designed by Dan Yeffetlamp is seen at the Belgian company Materialise, the biggest 3D printer in Europe, in Leuven January 24, 2013.
+REUTERS/Yves Herman

+A 3D table lamp called the Lotus.MGX, designed by Janne Kyttanen, is seen at the Belgian company Materialise, the biggest 3D printer in Europe, in Leuven January 24, 2013.
+REUTERS/Yves Herman

 A picture shows a twisted savonius rotor that was made by means of 3D printing in Berlin, January 7, 2013.
 The rotor was created by Gismo at the Raumfahrtagentur hacker space in Berlin and can be used in miniature wind turbines.
 REUTERS/Thomas Peter